Post Offices in towns and villages, mid-20th century

 Savings bought from the Post Office

-Mymother saved for me in a personal Post Office savings book.
+Mymother saved for me in a personal Post Office National Savings book.
 The amount saved was written onto a line of the book, each page containing about 12 ruled lines.
 Then it was initialled and stamped with the particular post offices ink stamp.

 There was also savings stamps.